Supreme Court takes up same-sex marriage for first time

 Both sides in the debate welcomed the court’s decision to take up the issue.

-Civil rights activists said it was another breakthrough in their bid for equal rights.
+Civil rights activists, while most focused on state-by-state efforts to legalize same-sex marriage, say it is another breakthrough in their bid for equal rights.

 “It is time for the Supreme Court to strike down this unconstitutional statute once and for all,” said Donna Lieberman, executive director of the New York Civil Liberties Union, which represents Windsor.